-Whether he knew it or not, this maxim has become more and more relevant for businesses who are looking to grow and retain their customer base over the years.
+Whether he knew it or not, this maxim has become more and more relevant for businesses that are looking to retain and grow their customer base over the years.

 1. Personalized Customer Service Interactions

 For example, if your team uses a CRM, you can store data about past interactions with your customers.
 Then, you can recall that information the next time the customer reaches out to your business.
 This builds a long-term relationship with your customers which improves service experiences and prevents churn.